Note

 DataDict {

-'log': Dictionary with 4 keys
+'info': Dictionary with 9 keys

-'parameters': Dictionary with 6 keys
+'constants': Dictionary with 6 keys

 }